BSharpDemo/sample1/README.md

 Tomcat Server Deployment
 ========================
 Assume tomcat is up and running on your local machine.
 From the project root folder , run the follwoing Ant command

->ant
+[Project root]>ant

 Note: You can change Build.xml in order to change tomcat configuration After deploying succefully , you can access the application using follwoing URL http://[yourTomcatHost]:[port]/DemoMVC